bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: application/json

-## updatePostionedModel
+## updatePositionedModel

-> ModelOnModelPosition updatePostionedModel(cloudPk, id, modelPk, projectPk, opts)
+> ModelOnModelPosition updatePositionedModel(cloudPk, id, modelPk, projectPk, opts)

 Update the position of a child model on the model